Oath Keepers leader Stewart Rhodes sentenced to 18 years for Capitol riot - UPI.com

 "It will be 1776 all over again," Rhodes allegedly wrote to fellow Oath Keepers leaders in a group message.
 "Force on force is the way to go."

+The group is a far-right anti-government militia.
+According to the Anti-Defamation League, the Oath Keepers differs from other anti-government extremist groups in that it explicitly attempts to recruit former and current military members, police officers and firefighters.

 Rhodes is not believed to have entered the Capitol on Jan.
-6. Rather, he is alleged to have orchestrated on-ground activity from a nearby hotel room for a portion of the day.
+6 when a mob of Trump supporters besieged the building in a failed attempt to prevent Joe Biden from being certified as the 46th president of the United States.
+Rather, he orchestrated on-ground activity from a nearby hotel room for a portion of the day.
 He testified that he went to the Capitol later in the day but could not get past the barricades.

-In November he was found guilty of seditious conspiracy, along with co-conspirator Kelly Meggs.
+In November he was found guilty of seditious conspiracy along with Meggs following an eight-week trial and three days of deliberations.

+Prosecutors said Rhodes, Meggs and others began their plot to violently oppose the transfer of presidential power following Trump's election loss in early November 2020.

+Since the attack, authorities have arrested more than 1,000 people, the Justice Department said.